All about – Wellington

-Wellington is named after Arthur Wellesley, the 1st Duke of Wellington.
-It is the capital city and second largest in New Zealand, with 418,500 residents.
+Wellington is the capital city of New Zealand.
+It was named after Arthur Wellesley, the 1st Duke of Wellington, and is the second largest city in New Zealand, with around 420,000 residents.
 It is located at the south-western tip of the North Island, between Cook Strait and the Remutka mountain range.
 Wellington has a temperate, maritime climate, and is the world’s windiest city!

 Map